 What do we look for?

 We will fund a stills photography project that is either brand new, or in its earliest stages.
 The Trust must be the primary funder of the project and we will not fund projects that are already well underway.
+We do not fund exhibitions or photobooks of existing work.

 We’ve used the word ‘narrative’ to describe the kind of photography we want to fund.
 This is because what’s most important to us is to tell human stories within a social or political context.
 While this is often approached through documentary photography or photojournalism, we are also open to photographers who work across genres such as fine art or portraiture.